takatsuka/DeepSOM/docs/source/index.rst

     the PySOM Creator tool.

 :doc:`prerequisites`
-    Dependencies and setup configuration required
+    Dependencies and setup configuration possibly required prior to use.

 :doc:`tested-environments`
     Operating systems and environments known to work.